No. 24 Cincinnati beats SMU in American quarterfinals

 BIG PICTURE

 SMU: The Mustangs fought valiantly to stay with the Bearcats and did a good job of it until the final minutes.
 The game had seven ties and five lead changes.
-Whitt, who had the responsibility of guarding Cumberland, did an admirable job and added an offensive punch.
+Whitt, who had the responsibility of guarding Cumberland, did an admirable job and added an offensive punch, making 12 of 19 shots, while also grabbing seven rebounds.

 CINCINNATI: Jenifer's perfect shooting night kept the Bearcats seemingly in control despite the fight from SMU.
 The Bearcats outrebounded SMU 36-28, and that included 16 off the offensive glass, leading to 17 second-chance points.